 #1 Lower risk of breast cancer

-Studies by the American Institute for Cancer Research have shown that breastfeeding can reduce the risk of breast and ovarian cancer, though the reason behind this is still unknown.
+Studies by the American Institute for Cancer Research have shown that breastfeeding can reduce the risk of breast and ovarian cancer by reducing your lifetime exposure to hormones like estrogen.
 One theory suggests that lactation helps get rid of cells with damaged DNA which may contribute to cancer.
 Other researchers believe that breastfeeding makes breast cells more resistant to cancer-causing mutations.

 #2 Helps the uterus contract